HaDugmaniyot season 1

-The first cycle of HaDugmaniot aired from March 2005 to June 23, 2005 on Channel 10 and saw 16 girls compete for the title of the new Israeli Top Model.
+The first cycle of HaDugmaniot aired from March 2005 to June 23, 2005, on Channel 10 and saw 16 girls compete for the title of the new Israeli Top Model.
 Hosted by Galit Gutman.
 The cycle contained 15 episodes (including casting episode, recap episode, comeback episodes and after-the-show episode).

-The prize package for this cycle included a three-year modeling contract with Look Models, representation by Maybelline New York and a 3-day trip to New York City from Maybelline.
+The prize package for this cycle included a three-year modeling contract with Look Agency, representation by Maybelline New York and a 3-day trip to New York City from Maybelline.

 After the original top 3 was chosen, the thirteen prior eliminated girls received another chance to compete in the final when all of them were brought back in Episode 11.
 At the end of that episode, all of them voted for which girl they wanted to be in the final.
 Evelin Piotrowska are the girl will compete in the live finale.

 She joined Liat Bello, Liat Ben-Rashi & Victoria Katzman in the live final, where the audience voted Victoria the winner of the cycle.